ruebenramirez/blog/content/posts/2025-01-09-vim-in-my-browser.md

 The initial setup is pretty straight forward: there's a vim plugin to install, then separately a browser plugin/extension to install, and finally a browser restart is required.

-I had a little bit of trouble initially, but found a tip for <C-e> once you focus in the text area to force the plugin to load.
+I had a little bit of trouble initially, but found a tip for `<C-e>` once you focus in the text area to force the plugin to load.

 ### a wishlist

 This is an amazing improvement over entering text without key bindings inside HTML textareas, but there are a few things that would make this even better.

-Whenever a textarea html element is focused on, the firenvim extension loads up neovim.
-One thing I think would improve on this would be to only load the extension via the <C-e> keyboard shortcut.
+- Whenever a textarea html element is focused on, the firenvim extension loads up neovim.
+One thing I think would improve on this would be to **only load the extension via the `<C-e>` keyboard shortcut**.

-I have a habit of using <C-w> to delete the previous word while I'm in insert mode.  <C-w> while editing text in neovim in one of these textareas, closes the browser tab.
+- I have a habit of using `<C-w>` to delete the previous word while I'm in insert mode.  **`<C-w>`, while editing text in neovim in one of these textareas, closes the browser tab**.
 It would be nice to override common keybindings inside the neovim session.

-This one seems to be the biggest issue: I'm unable to paste directly into the neovim overlay.
+- This one seems to be the biggest issue: **I'm unable to paste directly into the neovim overlay**.
 I've been working around this by exiting the neovim overlay, pasting to the text area directly, and then reloading the neovim overlay with <C-e> to jump back into the vim world.